Ernestine Carter: Early life and career

-In 1936 she married a British antiquarian book dealer, John Waynflete Carter (1905-1975), and the Carters eventually moved to London.
+In 1936 she married a British antiquarian book dealer, John Waynflete Carter (1905–1975), and the Carters eventually moved to London.

 Wartime: 1939–1945

 During the Second World War Carter was employed by the British Ministry of Information.
 She worked on exhibitions and edited a book of photographs by Lee Miller titled Grim Glory: Pictures of Britain Under Fire (published London, 1941).
 The book, which included a foreword by Edward R. Murrow, went into five printings.
 Later in the war, Carter went to work for the U.S. office of war information in London.

 Post-war: 1946–1955

 Carter worked on the important design exhibition Britain Can Make It, organised by the Council of Industrial Design and held at the Victoria and Albert Museum in 1946.
 That same year she became fashion editor for Harper's Bazaar.
 Her first trip to Paris for the magazine was to report on Christian Dior's landmark New Look collection, launched 12 February 1947.
-From 1952-54, she wrote her first newspaper column, a cookery section for The Observer, during which time she published a cookbook called Flash In The Pan (1953).
+From 1952 to 1954, she wrote her first newspaper column, a cookery section for The Observer, during which time she published a cookbook called Flash In The Pan (1953).